 Bad credit scores affect more people than you may think.
 Roughly 77 million Americans have a debt that is at least 180 days past due (source).
-If you are one of them, you may have a bad credit score.
+If you are one of them, you may struggle to find lenders who will accept your loan applications.
+This guide provides explains in detail what options are available to people for debt consolidation with bad credit.

 If you are thinking about debt consolidation as a way to relieve some economic pressure and get your finances back in control, bad credit can be a significant impediment to finding a loan.
 What options do you have when your credit scores are not so great?